akifpathan/healthcare/README.md

 In this project, I tried to create a simple **BLOCKCHAIN** app where

-- a medical student can apply for a certificate
+- A medical student can apply for a certificate
 - Authority can verify a student who completed the course
 - Anyone can check whether a doctor is verified or not